Montreal-Quakers/website/_includes/alert/en-zoom-sundays.md

-We meet at the Greene Centre **except the last Sunday of every month we meet on Zoom**.
+We meet both on Zoom and at the Greene Centre every week **except we meet only on Zoom the last Sunday of every month**.